gunnarx/vehicle_service_catalog/syntax.md

 -------------------

-# NATIVE DATA TYPES
+# PRIMITIVE DATA TYPES

-The following native data types are available as properties, in/out arguments, enumeration types, and struct members.

-(Imported from VSS)
+Primitive datatypes are defined identical to those of VSS (Vehicle Signal Specification) and these types also correspond to many similar IDLs as systems well.

 | Name       | Type                                   | Min         | Max        |
 |:-----------|:---------------------------------------|:------------|:-----------|